bbarker/blog/Software/Scala/PublishingWithJitpack.md

 JVM options, that they were all reset when using `.sbtopts` even when they weren't specified in `.sbtopts`.
 So I copied these defaults and then made the changes I wanted, in this case, just adding an option for `-XX:MaxMetaspaceSize`.
-This resulted in the following content for my `.sbtopts`:
+Altogether, this resulted in the following content for my `.sbtopts`:

 ```